On bandwidth selection problems in nonparametric trend estimation under martingale difference errors: Abstract

 \section{Abstract}

 In this paper, we are interested in the problem of smoothing parameter selection in nonparametric curve estimation under dependent errors.
-We focus on kernel estimation and the case when the errors form a general stationary sequence of martingale difference random variables where neither linearity assumption nor "all moments are finite" are required.
-We compare the behaviors of the smoothing bandwidths obtained by minimizing three criteria: the average squared error, the mean average squared error and a Mallows-type criterion adapted to the dependent case.
-We prove that these three minimizers are first-order equivalent in probability.
+We focus on kernel estimation and the case when the errors form a general stationary sequence of martingale difference random variables where neither linearity assumption nor``all moments are finite" are required.
+We compare the behaviors of the smoothing bandwidths obtained by minimizing either the unknown average squared error, the theoretical mean average squared error, a Mallows-type criterion adapted to the dependent case and the family of criteria known as generalized cross validation (GCV) extensions of the Mallows' criterion.
+We prove that these three minimizers and those based on the GCV family are first-order equivalent in probability.
 We give also a normal asymptotic behavior of the gap between the minimizer of the average square error and that of the Mallows-type criterion.
+This is extended to the GCV family.
 Finally, we apply our theoretical results to a specific case of martingale difference sequence, namely the Auto-Regressive Conditional Heteroscedastic (ARCH(1)) process.
 A Monte-carlo simulation study, for this regression model with ARCH(1) process, is conducted.

-{\it{Keywords.}} {Nonparametric trend estimation, Kernel nonparametric models, Smoothing parameter selection, Martingale difference sequences, Average squared error, Mean average squared error, Mallows criterion, Cross validation, Generalized cross validation, ARCH(1).} \\ {\it{2010 Mathematics Subject Classification.}} 62G08.
+{ {{\it{Keywords: }}} Nonparametric trend estimation, Kernel nonparametric models, Smoothing parameter selection, Martingale difference sequences, Average squared error, Mean average squared error, Mallows criterion, Cross validation, Generalized cross validation, ARCH(1).} \\ {\it{2010 Mathematics Subject Classification.}} 62G08.
 62G20.
 60G10